JulienBolland/INFO0940_Projects/P1/README.md

 [valgrind] ./oshell
 ```
 Where `valgrind` is used for debugging.
+When the prompt `OShell>` appears, type the bash command you want to use.
+Then, follow the instructions.

 ## TO DO
 - [X] Usage of `execvp` to execute any command of the terminal => add the wait function of the parent process.